guidesmiths/httq/README.md

 ```

 #### requestToMessage
 Generates AMQP message headers and content from the request.
-This is stored in ctx.message.headers and ctx.message.content.
+This is stored in req.httq.message.headers and req.httq.message.content.
 You can see an example of the generated message in step 4.

 #### requestToMessageContent
 Generates AMQP message content from the request.
-A json document reprsenting the full request (url, params, headers, query parameters and body) is stored in ctx.message.content
+A json document reprsenting the full request (url, params, headers, query parameters and body) is stored in req.httq.message.content

 #### requestToSchemaUrl
 Generates a schema url from the request by passing the templateVars through a hogan template.
-The routing key is stored in ctx.message.schema
+The routing key is stored in req.httq.message.schema

 #### httpSourcedJsonValidator
 Validates the message against a JSON schema downloaded using http.
 The validator uses [tv4](https://github.com/geraintluff/tv4) and [tv4-formats](https://github.com/ikr/tv4-formats).
-The schema url must be set it ctx.message.schema and will be downloaded and cached (along with any referenced schemas) in during the request flow.
+The schema url must be set it req.httq.message.schema and will be downloaded and cached (along with any referenced schemas) in during the request flow.
 If a schema cannot be downloaded the middleware responds with 500.
 If validation succeeds the message will be decorated with an httq header giving the uri of the schema that the message was validated against.
 If validation fails, httq will respond with 400 'Bad Request' and a json document describing the errors, e.g.
 ```json
 [
     {